Tornadoes of 1998

 This page documents the tornadoes and tornado outbreaks of 1998, primarily in the United States.
 Most tornadoes form in the U.S., although some events may take place internationally.
 Tornado statistics for older years like this often appear significantly lower than modern years due to fewer reports or confirmed tornadoes, however by the 1990s tornado statistics were coming closer to the numbers we see today.

 Synopsis

 The 1998 tornado season saw record numbers of tornadoes and also the most fatalities since 1974 (surpassed in 2011).
 A number of tornado events resulted in large loss of life.
 In February, a series of tornadoes caused 42 fatalities in Florida.
 In March, a tornado killed 12 in Georgia.
-In April an F5 tornado killed 32 in the Birmingham, Alabama area (no stranger to killer tornadoes).
+In April, an F5 tornado killed 32 in the Birmingham, Alabama area.
 By year's end, 130 people had been killed in the United States.

 Events

 Confirmed tornado total for the entire year 1998 in the United States.